jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

-How are you doing?how are the people around you doing today?
+How are you doing? how are the people around you doing today?